openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       variable applies only when using Subversion, Git, Mercurial and Bazaar.
-If you want to build a fixed revision and you want to avoid performing a query on the remote repository every time BitBake parses your recipe, you should specify a ``SRCREV`` that is a full revision identifier and not just a tag.
+If you want to build a fixed revision and you want to avoid performing a query on the remote repository every time BitBake parses your recipe, you should specify a :term:`SRCREV` that is a full revision identifier and not just a tag.

    :term:`SRCREV_FORMAT`